-Manufacturing resource planning (MRP) software, also known as material requirements planning software or MRP II software, manages the manufacturing process through production planning, scheduling, and inventory control.
-MRP software allows manufacturers to plan and calculate material requirements, coordinate personnel and machine workloads, and optimally plan purchasing to meet customer demands.
+Manufacturing resource planning (MRP), also known as material requirements planning systems or MRP II software, helps streamline the manufacturing process through production planning, scheduling, and inventory control.
+Known as a leading type of manufacturing software, MRP systems allow manufacturers to plan and calculate material requirements, coordinate personnel and machine workloads, and optimally plan purchasing to meet customer demands.

-The functions of an MRP software platform enable manufacturers to manage, coordinate, and account for all steps of the production process.
-Here are some of the most common functionalities included in MRP software:
+The functions of an MRP platform enable manufacturers to manage, coordinate, streamline, and account for all steps of the production process and overall increase productivity and efficiency.
+Here are some of the most common functionalities included in MRP:

-MRP software can be highly specific to an organization’s size, scale of manufacturing, or industry.
-Because every manufacturing operation is different, there’s no one-size-fits-all software solution; instead, there are dozens of great MRP software products available to help manufacturers meet their specific needs.
+MRP systems can be highly specific to an organization’s size, scale of manufacturing, or industry.
+Because every manufacturing operation is different, there’s no one-size-fits-all solution; instead, there are dozens of great MRP products available to help manufacturers meet their specific needs.

-Two noticeable trends have emerged in MRP software: the evolution from MRP I to MRP II, and the evolution from MRP II to ERP.
-The major differences among MRP I, MRP II, and ERP come from technological advances that have led to software systems that offer greater functionality and control.
+Two noticeable trends have emerged in MRP: the evolution from MRP I to MRP II, and the evolution from MRP II to ERP.
+The major differences among MRP I, MRP II, and ERP come from technological advances that have led to systems that offer greater functionality and control.